Panther - Outdoor AMR

 When the Battery level is low, the Bumper Lights display this status through two distinct animations that are shown periodically.
 If the Battery level drops below 40% (36 volts), the Bumper Lights will display an animation of two orange stripes moving toward the center.
 If the Battery level drops below 10% (33 volts), an animation consisting of two red stripes moving towards the center is displayed.

-For more information about the Bumper Lights, refer to the Bumper Lights and Panther Lights sections, respectively.
+For more information about the Bumper Lights, refer to the Bumper Lights section.

 The layout of the connectors can be found in the chapter User Compartment.